yebigithub/BLUPF90_usage/README.md

 https://masuday.github.io/blupf90_tutorial/mrode_c09ex092_random_regression.html

 ### Main steps
-- Calculate legender polynomial matrix (Phi).
-There is one ref from Dr.Morota's website: http://morotalab.org/Mrode2005/rr/rr.html
+- Step1.
+Calculate legender polynomial matrix (Phi).
-- Column bind your phenotype data and legender polynomial matrix (Phi) together as input data file.
-- renum: Since the tutorial rawdata and rawpedigree data are just numbers, so there is no step of renum.
-In real dataset, you may need renumber firstly.
-- Variance components: To use ```OPTION METHOD VCE``` firstly to get residual variances, and random effects variances.
+- Step2.
+Prepare input file.
-- RRM: BLUPF90+ to run random regression model.
+- Step3.
+Run BLUPF90+ to fit random regression model.

 ### Example from Mrode textbook

-Example from [Mrode textbook](http://sherekashmir.informaticspublishing.com/278/1/9780851990002.pdf).
+This example is from [Mrode textbook](http://sherekashmir.informaticspublishing.com/278/1/9780851990002.pdf).
 Chapter7 7.2 Random regression model and Appendix G.

+### Step1.
+Calculate legender polynomial matrix (Phi)
+- Here is one ref from Dr.Morota's website about how to calculate Phi in R: http://morotalab.org/Mrode2005/rr/rr.html

+### Step2.
+Prepare your input file.
+- Column bind your phenotype data and legender polynomial matrix (Phi) together as input data file.
     - [data_mr09b.txt](https://github.com/yebigithub/BLUPF90_usage/blob/main/RRM/data_mr09b.txt): First 4 colums are phenotypes from table 7.1 in Mrode book page 138.
 The names are ```ID```, ```DIM```, ```HTD```, ```TDY``` respectively.
 The fifth to last columns are from Phi matrix, they are intercep, first, second, third, and fourth order of polynomials.
-***Attention***: Phi matrix just contains ten rows, which are corresponding to DIM values, so first row is for ```DIM=4```, second row is for ```DIM=38```, thrid row is for ```DIM=72```, etc.
+    - ***Attention***: Phi matrix just contains ten rows, which are corresponding to DIM values, so first row is for ```DIM=4```, second row is for ```DIM=38```, thrid row is for ```DIM=72```, etc.

+        Potential steps:
+    - renum: Since the tutorial rawdata and rawpedigree data are just numbers, so there is no step of renum.
+In real dataset, you may need renumber firstly.
+    - Variance components: To use ```OPTION METHOD VCE``` firstly to get residual variances, and random effects variances.

+ ### Step3.
+Run BLUPF90+
 - [param_mr09b.txt](https://github.com/yebigithub/BLUPF90_usage/blob/main/RRM/param_mr09b.txt): This is the parameter file you need in blupf90+.
 I will summarize important points here.
 Read this [link](https://masuday.github.io/blupf90_tutorial/mrode_c09ex092_random_regression.html) for more detials.

 ```